rprajwaln/neocortexapi/NeoCortexApi/Documentation/htm-classifier.md

 The user can see the learning trace and also can give a value to see the predicted values as explained above.
 The user can also choose to exit the program by typing ‘exit’ as shown below.
 ~~~
+    Please enter a number that has been learnt or enter "exit" to exit

+    exit

     You chose to exit.
 Goodbye!
 ~~~